Autocomplete Search for SwiftUI¶

 Add an autocomplete view to your SwiftUI app with just a few lines of code.
 Our SwiftUI view takes care of the API calls so you can focus on building your app.

-- Interactive - React when users tap a result with a closure or function.
+- Interactive - React when the user taps a result.

 - Contextual - Focus the search near a location, providing the most relevant results first.